Herbal Tea vs Green Tea: What are the differences?

-Here we’ll be discussing the difference between green tea vs herbal tea, and find out which one is the best among these two teas
+Here we’ll be discussing the difference between green tea and herbal tea, and find out which one is the best among these two teas.

 What is Green tea?

-Green tea is made from a particular plant, Camellia sinensis.
+Green tea is made from a particular plant, Camelli Sinesis.
 Its leaves and buds are slightly steamed to create an aromatic taste in it.
 The length and intensity of the tea-making process are what determine which type of tea it is.
-What makes Green tea an exceptional tea is that it undergoes less processing than Oolong and Black tea.
-Unlike oolong tea and Black tea, Green tea doesn't undergo the withering, rolling and oxidation process.
-Green tea has negligible amount of calories and it doesn’t contain fat, carbohydrates, or protein.
+What makes Green tea an exceptional tea is that it undergoes less processing than Oolong tea and black tea.
+Unlike oolong tea and Black tea, Green tea doesn't undergo the withering, rolling, and oxidation process.
+Green tea has a negligible amount of calories and it doesn’t contain fat, carbohydrates, or protein.

 What is Herbal Tea?